Efficient and Consistent Bundle Adjustment on Lidar Point Clouds: Discussion

 \subsection{Efficiency}

 Our method achieved lower computation time than other state-of-the-art counterparts.
 The efficiency of our method are attributed to three inter-related and rigorously-proved techniques that make fully use of the problem nature and lidar point cloud property.
 The first technique is the solving of feature parameters in a closed-form before the BA optimization.
 It allows the feature parameters to be removed from the optimization, which fundamentally reduces the optimization dimension to the dimension of the pose only, a phenomenon that did not exist before in visual bundle adjustment problem.
 The second technique is a second-order solver which fits the quadratic cost function naturally and leads to fast convergence in the iterative optimization.
 This is enabled by the analytical derivation of the closed-form Jacobian and Hessian matrices of the cost function.
 The third technique is the point cluster, which enables the aggregation of all raw points without enumerating each individual point in neither of the cost evaluation, derivatives evaluation, or uncertainty evaluation.
-Collectively, these three techniques lead to an BA optimization with much lower dimension and a time complexity of $O(M_f M_p + M_f M_p^2 + M_p^3)$ in each iteration, which achieves the lowest time consumption when compared with other second order methods (e.g., BALM \cite{liu2021balm} and plane adjustment \cite{zhou2020efficient}).
+Collectively, these three techniques lead to an BA optimization with much lower dimension and time complexity.